MorningSage/Mekanism2/README.md

 # Mekanism Fabric

-This is the placeholder for the Mekanism port to Fabric 1.17.
-Note that several things need to happen before Mekanism can fully be ported.
+This is just a playground to test small additions to Fabric for the Mekanism Mod.
+Most of the mod's content is not added...
+As I port and want to test Fabric's way's of doing things, this is where I do it.
+Code is likely to change, have bugs, and possibly copies of other people's code without crediting them just to get things to temporarily work.
+It is not a reflection of what the final mod will look like.

 ## Setup